 The Dramathon is a marathon distance race along the Speyside Way from Glenfarclas distillery to Glenfiddich distillery.
 The route takes in several distilleries along the route each offering a whisky experience to ignite your senses.
-By getting stamped at each participating distillery you can pick up the corresponding miniatures at the end of the race.
+Depending on the distance you run you can pick up the corresponding miniatures at the end of the race.

 You have the choice of a full marathon (Glenfarclas to Glenfiddich), a half-marathon (Tamdhu to Glenfiddich), a 10K (Aberlour to Glenfiddich) or a relay race (team of 4 divides up the marathon).

 The route uses mainly forest tracks with some occasional short sections on minor roads and some hilly terrain.

 "The Dramathon is beautifully structured and well-paced with a great finish.
 Just like a Speyside malt in fact."

 This is the big one.
 Start from Glenfarclas distillery on the flanks on Ben Rinnes.
 Some hilly terrain before the manicured lawns of Ballindalloch Castle and your first stop at Ballindalloch, pretty plain sailing along the beautiful Speyside Way to Tamdhu and Knockando before passing the award-winning architecture of Dalmunach distillery and onto Aberlour.
 The last 10K have got a few surprises in store before the grand finale taking you through Balvenie and Glenfiddich to claim your drams and catch your breath before the post-race party.

 Start near Tamdhu distillery, the route is then the same as the full marathon.

 Get the family together, or a bunch of friends or colleagues and tackle The Dramathon in teams of four.